easelinc/tourist/README.md

 ## The step object

-The 'step object' is a simple js obj that specifies how a step will behave.
+The 'step object' is a simple javascript object that specifies how a step will behave.

 A simple Example of a step object: